richierich113/alx-low_level_programming/0x00-hello_world/README.md

 The 4-puts.c is a c source file that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 The 5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art, using printf function followed by a new line.
 The 6-size.c is a program that prints the size of various types on the computer it is compiled and run on.
+The 100-intel script generates the assembly code (Intel syntax) of a C code and save it in an output file.